syndicate-storage/syndicate/ms/README.md

     These gateways currently only have a GUI creation tool.
 Their parameters are most in flux right now.
 A tool will be added to upload JSON config files.
-RG's have the extra 'private' boolean paramter, meaning that it can only be bound to a Volume owned by the same user that owns the RG.
+RG's have the extra 'private' boolean parameter, meaning that it can only be bound to a Volume owned by the same user that owns the RG.
     This functionality has not been quite implemented yet, although the parameter exists.
 They have the same generic parameters as UG's above.